makiftutuncu/trump/README.md

 ### GET /shout/`username`?limit=`limit`

-Returns a list of shouted tweets of user `username` Json array limited to `limit`
+Returns a list of shouted tweets of user `username` as a Json array limited to `limit` items

 #### Example Successful Response